bitlabstudio/django-generic-positions/README.rst

 Django Generic Positions
 ========================

-Generic app for using a drag & drop position field, wherever you want to.
+This is a generic app for using a drag & drop position field, wherever you want to.

-We have a million places where we add position fields to models, but then we rarely ever use them, because they are a pain in the ass to manage.

-Scenario:
-If you want something to become the new first item, you'll have to change the numbers for all items or at least create a post_save function to do this automatically.

-How about dragging it?
-That's what you want, right?
+You often have items that should have a position field so that the user can manipulate their ordering by entering intergers into that field.
+This app allows you to easily add drag and drop functionality to that model's Django admin or even to your frontend.

+You don't need to manipulate your models, which means that you can even make third party models that don't have a position field at all position aware.

 Prerequisites
 -------------